github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java-and-kotlin.rst

 Publish data extension files in a CodeQL model pack to share
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can group one or more data extention files into a CodeQL model pack and publish it to the GitHub Container Registry.
+You can group one or more data extension files into a CodeQL model pack and publish it to the GitHub Container Registry.
 This makes it easy for anyone to download the model pack and use it to extend their analysis.
 For more information, see `Creating a CodeQL model pack <https://docs.github.com/en/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/creating-and-working-with-codeql-packs#creating-a-codeql-model-pack>`__ and `Publishing and using CodeQL packs <https://docs.github.com/en/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/publishing-and-using-codeql-packs/>`__ in the CodeQL CLI documentation.

 Extensible predicates used to create custom models in Java and Kotlin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~